WELCOME TO CESAPU!!

 CESAPU is the main project of HOP Hands on Peru and it is located in the district of Huanchaco, Province of Trujillo, Department of La Libertad.
 It is located between Trujillo City and Huanchaco Beach and easily accessible via public transportation.
 90% of its inhabitants live in poverty, with no access to sewage & clean water, in what can be called a modern urban slum dwelling.
 It is located right next to Chan Chan, ancient Chimu ruins, and experiences beautiful sunsets every night at 6 pm.
 It is surrounded by humble and friendly neighbors and many loveable children!

 At CESAPU, we firmly believe that we can improve the health of the people of Huanchaco by implementing interactive programs that generate healthy attitudes and behaviors in order to improve social determinants of health and reduce risk factors for disease.
 Health, well-being, and happiness is our primary focus.
-We have implemented five core public health programs, all of which are based in six essential public health pillars: promotion, prevention, education, evaluation, investigation, and community participation.
+We have implemented core public health programs, all of which are based in essential public health pillars like promotion, prevention, education, research, and community participation.
 They were developed grassroots style, depending on the needs and the feedback of the community members themselves.